quaderno/quaderno-woocommerce/readme.txt

 * New: Track transaction ID

 = 1.6 =
-* Improvement: Invoices and credits generation
+* Update: Invoices and credits generation
 * New: Stop base taxes being taken off when dealing with out of base locations

 = 1.5.2 =
 * Fix: javascript was not updated

 = 1.5.1 =
-* Improvement: Hide VAT Number field when customer is based in the store country
+* Update: Hide VAT Number field when customer is based in the store country

 = 1.5.0 =
 * New: Validate EU VAT Numbers